cloudcmd/theme/README.md

 Cloud Commander Themes
 ==============

-Hello, it is a repo with some themes for [Cloud Commander](http://cloudcmd.io/ "Cloud Commander")Cloud Commander.
+Hello, it is a repo with some themes for [Cloud Commander](http://cloudcmd.io/ "Cloud Commander").

 There is only one theme, but we will make and place there